barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

 ###  Overview

-- The `LinkedList` class, part of the Java API package `java.util`, is a double‐linked list that implements the `List` interface.
+- The `LinkedList` class, part of the Java API package `java.util`, is a double‐linked datastructures.list that implements the `List` interface.